RedefiningWomeninTech/av-docs/README.md

 ### Streaming Set Ups

-You would like to stream video and audio to Facebook, YouTube, Twitch, Twitter/Periscope, Livestream, Ustream, Restream.io and other RTMP destinations.
+You would like to stream video and audio to [facebook](https://live.fb.com/), [YouTube](https://creatoracademy.youtube.com/page/course/livestream), Twitch, Twitter/Periscope, Livestream, Ustream, Restream.io and other RTMP destinations.
 Get started with [Streaming](/setups/streaming).

 ### Recording Set Ups